awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-cluster.md

 `CertificateAuthorityData`  <a name="CertificateAuthorityData-fn::getatt"></a>
 The `certificate-authority-data` for your cluster\.

+`ClusterSecurityGroupId`  <a name="ClusterSecurityGroupId-fn::getatt"></a>
+The cluster security group that was created by Amazon EKS for the cluster\.
+Managed node groups use this security group for control plane to data plane communication\.
+This parameter is only returned by Amazon EKS clusters that support managed node groups\.
+For more information, see [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) in the *Amazon EKS User Guide*\.

 `Endpoint`  <a name="Endpoint-fn::getatt"></a>
 The endpoint for your Kubernetes API server, such as `https://5E1D0CEXAMPLEA591B746AFC5AB30262.yl4.us-west-2.eks.amazonaws.com`\.